 Premier Brantley celebrates Phagwah with Guyanese community on Nevis

 NIA CHARLESTOWN NEVIS (March 29, 2021) – – Hon.
-Premier Mark Brantley joined members of the Guyenes community in Nevis on Sunday, March 28, 2021, to celebrate the Hindu festival Phagwah.
+Premier Mark Brantley joined members of the Guyanese community in Nevis on Sunday, March 28, 2021, to celebrate the Hindu festival Phagwah.

 Phagwah or Holi as it is commonly called, is a popular Hindu festival also known as the “Festival of Love and Colours”.
 This year it is being celebrated from March 28 and March 29.